neonmik/orac-controller/README.md

 ## Notes and Caveats

 * This impletentaion is still a little laggy.
-* I've only tested this on a Raspberry PI 3B+ and an Adafruit OLED Bonnet.
-I'm sure it will work with other OLED's running I2C (address 0x3C) and any old tact switches.
+* I've only tested this on a Raspberry PI 3B+ and an Adafruit OLED Bonnet, although I'm sure it will work with other OLED's running I2C (address 0x3C) and any old tact switches.
 See pinout [here](https://pinout.xyz/pinout/oled_bonnet).
 * I've not managed to implement Midi on the params yet.